stephanbracke/intermagnet-technical-manual/chapters/membership/imagparticipationpolicy.rst

 .. _mem_part_pol_obs_apl:

-Observatory Application To The Intermagnet Network
+Observatory Application to the INTERMAGNET Network
 --------------------------------------------------

 Observatories intending to join the INTERMAGNET network are